 We did not declare or pay any dividends in 2006.
-On March 15, 2007, we declared a dividend in an amount equal to our 2006 distributable income.
-The dividend is payable on April 17, 2007 to shareholders of record on April 6, 2007.
+On March 15, 2007, we declared a dividend in an amount equal to our estimated distributable income for the quarter ended March 31, 2007 plus a portion of the undistributed amount of 2006 distributable income.
+The dividend was paid on April 17, 2007 to shareholders of record on April 6, 2007.

 We maintain an "opt out" dividend reinvestment plan for our common stockholders.
-As a result, if we declare a dividend, cash dividends will be automatically reinvested in additional shares of our common stock unless the stockholder specifically "opts out" of the dividend reinvestment plan and chooses to receive cash dividends.
+As a result, when we declare a dividend, cash dividends will be automatically reinvested in additional shares of our common stock unless the stockholder specifically "opts out" of the dividend reinvestment plan and chooses to receive cash dividends.
 See "Dividend Reinvestment Plan."